 1. How many hashtags should I use?

-When it comes to Instagram, you can use up to 30 hashtags on a post, to enable people to find your page/post.
+When it comes to Instagram, you can use up to 30 hashtags on a post to enable people to find your page/post.
 However, general advice is that 5-15 hashtags is optimal – if you use the full 30 it can look too ‘sales orientated’ and crowded.
+5 is the minimum – but can work best.

 2. Create some ‘content buckets’